aaronpkelly/aaronpkelly.github.io/_posts/2020-03-21-containers.md

 As a black box for transforming data.
 Set up an environment, take input, transform it, and output.

 As a programming environment.
-VSCode has some [good support](https://code.visualstudio.com/docs/remote/containers) for this already.
+VSCode has some [good support](https://code.visualstudio.com/docs/remote/containers) for developing inside a container already.

 ### Daily use